tdani01/NeoTypes_kenyer/README.md

 Removes an element from the Array at the given Index.

 ### uint8 arrPurge(array Array)
-Frees the Array from the memory with all of its Elements.
+Frees the Array from the memory with all of its Elements.\
+It is safe to pass NULL to this function.

 ## NeoString.c